Speeding up Brownian escape via intermediate finite potential barriers: Introduction

 Despite the passage of decades since its inception, Kramers’ theory of barrier crossing continues to be a cornerstone in the study of reaction dynamics and remains an active field of research \cite{hanggi1990reaction}.
 Modern investigations have extended the classical framework into new domains, motivated by developments in nonequilibrium statistical mechanics, complex systems, and active matter.
 Recent studies have explored a wide range of phenomena: barrier crossing in systems driven by active noise \cite{woillez2019activated, militaru2021escape, caprini2019active, caprini2021correlated}, escape dynamics of composite particles such as dimers \cite{asfaw2012exploring, lyngdoh2024escape, singh2017kramers}, and the influence of long-range temporal correlations or memory effects on the escape time statistics \cite{barbier2024long}.
 Others have focused on many-body systems where particle interactions play a pivotal role in modifying the escape dynamics \cite{kumar2024arrhenius, kumar2024emerging,kumar2024inferring}.

 A prominent theme within this body of work is the search for mechanisms that can \textit{accelerate} the escape process—critical in applications ranging from chemical kinetics to molecular machines.
 Several innovative strategies have emerged to reduce the mean barrier crossing time.
-These include: Noise engineering -- modulating the memory time of colored noise has been shown to significantly influence the crossing dynamics \cite{kappler2018memory}; Stochastic resetting -- introducing resetting protocols—where particles are intermittently returned to a specific location—can lead to an optimal escape rate under certain conditions \cite{pal2024random,pal2024channel,singh2020resetting,ahmad2019first,capala2023optimization,ray2020diffusion}; Time-dependent driving: Applying weak, time-periodic forces to the system can enhance the likelihood of barrier crossing via stochastic resonance mechanisms \cite{wellens2003stochastic}.
-Collectively, these studies signal a paradigm shift in our understanding of thermally activated escape, expanding Kramers' classical picture into a richer and more diverse landscape of nonequilibrium strategies for controlling barrier crossing times.
+These include: Noise engineering -- modulating the memory time of colored noise has been shown to significantly influence the crossing dynamics \cite{kappler2018memory}; Stochastic resetting -- introducing resetting protocols—where particles are intermittently returned to a specific location—can lead to an optimal escape rate under certain conditions \cite{pal2024random,pal2024channel,singh2020resetting,ahmad2019first,capala2023optimization,ray2020diffusion}; Time-dependent driving: Applying weak, time-periodic forces to the system can enhance the likelihood of barrier crossing via stochastic resonance mechanisms \cite{wellens2003stochastic}; Removal of single maximum trapping time along the path of a tracer in disordered systems \cite{holl2023controls}.
+Collectively, these studies hint toward a paradigm shift in our understanding of thermally activated escape, expanding Kramers' classical picture into a richer and more diverse landscape of nonequilibrium strategies for controlling barrier crossing times.